 Know as the Pearl of the Atlantic, Madeira is an island you definitely must visit!
 After its second nomination as World’s Leading Island Destination attributed by World Travel Awards, we think you’d be curious to find out what everyone is talking about.
-We put together every place you cannot miss when spending a 3-day weekend in Madeira Island.
+We put together every place you cannot miss on a weekend getaway in Madeira Island.

 This is the day to explore Funchal.
 After dropping your luggage, it’s time to view the sea in Avenida do Mar.
 This is the main avenue that extends for 1.3 km.
 Here you can see the São Tiago Fort and even one of Cristiano Ronaldo’s infamous statues.
 If you’re a football fan, check out the museum of the best football player in the world.

 Next up is Mercado dos Lavradores.
 The local market reunites the traditional flavors and senses of the island.
 Here you can find fruits, vegetables, fish and colourful flowers.
 If you can’t resist, ask one of the sellers to give you a taste of the local fruits.

 If you’re not full after this visit, we suggest visiting Penha d’Águia to taste the local queijadas made out of cottage cheese.

 After tasting some of the island’s best flavours, it’s time to continue exploring Madeira; this time by air.
 A 15-minute journey in the cable cars with a breathtaking view over Funchal takes you to our next destination — the Monte Palace Tropical Garden.
 The garden has 70.000 square meters of exotic plants coming from all over the world.
 Among the beauty of the gardens it’s possible to see sculptures and tile panels in a true fusion among nature and art.
 There are two ways of getting down: you can use the cable cars again or try the Wicker Baskets, where two man slide the basket down a hill.